The painted farmhouse style hutch has been painted more than once. The layers of paint made this piece special.

-The hutch I bought at the Nashville Flea Market years ago was a mess.
+I bought the hutch at the Nashville Flea Market years ago and it was a mess.
 It had missing veneer, extra hardware holes, missing hardware, decorative flowers painted all over it, a missing shelf, and a warped back.
 Is that all you ask.
 No but that’s the big stuff.

 I’m working on a really pretty side table.
 The color is one I haven’t used before and I love it.
 I can’t wait to finish it up and share it with you.
 I also put up some new DIY curtains in the kitchen.
 If you’ve been here a while you know all about my kitchen curtain saga.
 I might share the new look with you.

 This makeover had a lot of steps with a lot of photos but I’ve condensed it down by editing out some of the photos.

 This is the hutch after the makeover.
 Black paint with bits of the original green paint peeking through in the distressed areas.

 This is how the hutch looked when I brought it home in 2013.
 It had been decorated with thickly painted flower designs.
 I made the decision to paint the hutch black and not sand off the painted designs beforehand.
 I knew it would take a lot of sanding and I guessed the green paint was lead paint.
 Most paint made before 1977 was lead based paint and I think this piece was painted before then.